 Zhang Juzheng — A Great Reformer, A Powerful Regent, and A Complicated Politician

-Zhang Juzheng (1525 — 1582), courtesy name Shuda, was one of the most accomplished prime ministers in the history of China, and a brilliant reformer that had prolonged and flourished the Ming Dynasty, who was considered strong, powerful, brilliant, extreme, and controversial.
+Zhang Juzheng (1525 — 1582), courtesy name Shuda, was one of the most accomplished prime ministers in Chinese history.

-From an ordinary-born kid to the most powerful regent of the empire, he used only his talent.
+From an ordinary-born kid to the most potent regent of the empire, he used only his talent.

-He was a complicated genius, a sly politician, and an imperfect minister with consciences.
+He was a complicated genius, a sly politician, and an imperfect minister with a conscience.

 Ivory Tablet (Hu Ban) that Higher Rank Officials Hold When they Met with the Emperors in the Ming Dynasty — Ningxia Museum (Photo by Dongmaiying)